-Bears have an excellent range of hearing and can hear sounds between 40,000 and 60,000 hertz and in the ultrasonic range of 16-20 megahertz.
+Bears have an excellent range of hearing and can hear sounds between 40,000 and 60,000 hertz in the ultrasonic range of 16-20 megahertz.

 It is said that bears can detect a human conversation at 300 meters and a camera shutter at 50 meters.
-Bears do not rely on their hearing to find large prey but use it to find smaller prey such as gophers, squirrels, mice, and voles.
+Bears do not rely on their hearing to find large prey but use it to find smaller prey, such as gophers, squirrels, mice, and voles.